cloudera-labs/hms-mirror/README.md

       jarFile: "<environment-specific-jdbc-standalone-driver>"
 ```

-When dealing with clusters supporting different version of Hive (Hive 1 vs. Hive 3), the jdbc drivers aren't forward OR backward compatible between these versions.
-Hence, each jdbc jar file is loaded in a sandbox that allows us to use the same driver class, but isolate it between the two jdbc jars.
+When dealing with clusters supporting different Hive (Hive 1 vs. Hive 3) versions, the JDBC drivers aren't forward OR backward compatible between these versions.
+Hence, each JDBC jar file is loaded in a sandbox that allows us to use the same driver class, but isolates it between the two JDBC jars.

 Place the two jdbc jar files in any directory **EXCEPT** `$HOME/.hms-mirror/aux_libs` and reference the full path in the `jarFile` property for that `hiveServer2` configuration.